-Sable, Respected Powerful Antelope
+Sable, A Respected Powerful Antelope

 Sable Antelope and Their Story by Cornwallis Harris

-The Sable antelope (Hippotragus niger) was discovered in the Magaliesberg mountains on 13th December 1836, by non-other than the famous early African conservationist, artist and explorer Sir William Cornwallis Harris.
+The Sable antelope (Hippotragus niger) was discovered in the Magaliesberg mountains on Tuesday 13th December 1836, by non-other than the famous early African conservationist, artist and explorer Sir William Cornwallis Harris.
 Harris was born in Kent England on 2nd April 1807 and after joining the army at the age of 14 was posted to India as an engineer at the age of 16, where he later also died of fever on 9th October 1848, aged 41.
-His full account of the Sable venture is laid out in the book Portraits of the Game and Wild Animals of Southern Africa, written by Harris and published in 1838.
+His full account of the Sable venture is laid out in the book Portraits of the Game and Wild Animals of Southern Africa, written by Harris himself and published in 1838.

-In 1836, being ordered by the army to take two years off convalescing in Cape Town, after contracting too many bouts of malaria while in service in India.
+In 1836, being ordered by the army to take two years off for convalescing in Cape Town, after contracting too many bouts of malaria while in service in India.
 Harris was there on duty as a military engineer, stationed in Bombay for the British East India Company.
 Not long after arriving in Cape Town, Harris set out for Grahamstown.

 Grahamstown was a common place for expeditions to set out from, because all the best wagon builders, craftsmen, arms and ammunition, oxen, (salted) horses as well as leather-goods were there.
 Also, Grahamstown sported good hotels and boarding houses where traders hung out and regrouped after offloading their high priced wares.